 What You Need To Know About The New Manafort And Cohen Court Documents

-Two of Donald Trump's former top aides are looking at years in federal prison — and Trump and his camp allegedly are connected with many of the crimes in which they've been charged.
+Two of Donald Trump's former top aides are looking at years in federal prison — and Trump and his camp allegedly are connected to many of the crimes in which they've been charged.

-Those were among the big takeaways following the release of court documents on Friday evening in a pair of cases that have ensnared Trump's former longtime personal lawyer and the veteran political pro who ran his presidential campaign for a time in 2016.
+Those were among the big takeaways from the release of court documents on Friday evening in a pair of cases that have ensnared Trump's former longtime personal lawyer and the veteran political pro who ran his presidential campaign for a time in 2016.

-The former, Michael Cohen, has been cooperating with federal authorities since pleading guilty to a number of crimes this year — but not so satisfactorily, the government says, that he should get away without punishment.
+The former, Michael Cohen, has been cooperating with federal authorities since pleading guilty to a number of crimes this year — but, the government says, he should not get away without punishment.

 The feds say he still deserves years in prison, with some consideration for his help.

-The latter, Paul Manafort, said he'd cooperate too, but prosecutors allege that, in fact, he's been lying to them, and so the government is no longer bound by a plea agreement it signed earlier this year.
+The latter, Paul Manafort, said he would cooperate too, but prosecutors allege that he has been lying to them and so the government is no longer bound by a plea agreement it signed earlier this year.

-That means the Justice Department won't ask a judge to go easy on Manafort and prosecutors also may re-try him on counts in an earlier case that resulted in a mistrial.
+That means the Justice Department won't ask a judge to go easy on Manafort, and prosecutors also may retry him on counts in an earlier case that resulted in a mistrial.

 Cohen is scheduled to be sentenced next week in New York City.
 Manafort's sentencing has been scheduled for March 5.